Callie’s Hot Little Biscuit, a popular Charleston-based grab-and-go biscuit counter, opens on Friday, January 31 at 10 a.m. in South End.

 (4) They have traditional — and seriously tasty — breakfast sandwiches, too.

-The “Bacon, Egg, and Cheddar” brings the classic breakfast flavors together between two large fluffy biscuits.
-The egg can be fried or scrambled depending on how you like your eggs.
+The bacon, egg, and cheddar sandwich brings all the classic breakfast flavors together between two large fluffy biscuits.
+The egg can be fried or scrambled based on your preference.
+Another favorite is the BLT with — you guessed it — bacon, lettuce, and tomato.

 (5) You can have your grits in a biscuit bowl.